-As fighting rages in Nagorno-Karabakh, coronavirus spreads
+Coronavirus spreads in Nagorno-Karabakh amid heavy fighting

 “We didn’t have time to track down those infected while Stepanakert came under heavy shelling, and it allowed contagion to spread,” he said.

-Ohanjanayan himself tested positive for the virus just over a week ago — and he, too, has continued working despite running a fever and fighting pneumonia.
+Ohanjanyan himself tested positive for the virus just over a week ago — and he, too, has continued working despite a fever and pneumonia.

-In the past week, the shelling of Stepanakert has become less intense, and ambulance crews have finally been able to visit shelters and basements to track down the sick, Ohanjanyan said, adding that regular testing and isolation of the infected has resumed.
+In the past week, the shelling of Stepanakert has become less intense and ambulance crews have finally been able to visit shelters and basements to track down the sick, Ohanjanyan said, adding that regular testing and isolation of those infected has resumed.

-Patients in the most serious condition have been sent to Armenia, while others have been admitted to hospitals or received treatment at their homes in the region.
+Patients in the most serious condition have been sent to Armenia, while others have been admitted to hospitals or are treated at home.

-But Ohanjanyan said authorities still don’t have a good handle on how many people are infected.
+Ohanjanyan said authorities still don’t have a good handle on how many people are infected.

-Armenia, which supports the separatist region via a land corridor, has also seen a sharp increase in cases over the past weeks.
+Armenia, which supports the separatist region via a land corridor, has also seen a sharp increase in cases in recent weeks.
 The seven-day rolling average of daily new infections has nearly tripled since early October to 44 per 100,000 people on Oct.
 20.

-As Nagorno-Karabakh’s medical system faced a massive challenge, regular residents and health workers alike volunteered to deliver medicine to people hiding in basements and to help track down those who had become infected.
+As Nagorno-Karabakh’s medical system faced the massive challenge, residents and health workers alike volunteered to deliver medicine to people sheltering in basements and to help track down those who are sick.

-Aram Gregorian, a doctor who volunteered to visit those seeking shelter from the shelling, said the cramped conditions in bunkers helped fuel the virus’s spread.
+Dr. Aram Gregorian, who volunteered to visit those hunkered down during the shelling, said the cramped conditions in shelters helped fuel the spread of the virus.

 “Constant shelling forces people to stay in tight groups in basements, and they can’t self-isolate,” he said.
 “Even those who have a fever and clinical signs of COVID-19 can’t get treatment or go to the hospital.”

-Even at the infectious disease clinic in Stepanakert, coronavirus patients were forced to shelter in the basement.
+Even coronavirus patients at the infectious disease clinic have been forced to seek shelter in the basement.

-Arevik Israelyan, who was visiting her husband who is hospitalized at the clinic with the virus, said the outbreak is challenge — but people mostly worry about the war.
+Arevik Israelyan, who was visiting her virus-stricken husband at the clinic, said the outbreak is a challenge, but people are mostly worried about the war.

 “People get infected, but we will live through it,” she said.
 “The main thing is that there is no war.”